gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

-If we want to define a Collection conformance for our type, we must wrap our tuple in a nominal type and are forced to again use either a Swift source code generator or use unsafe code,
+If we want to define a Collection conformance for our type, we must wrap our tuple in a nominal type and are forced to again use either a Swift source code generator or write unsafe code:

 ```swift
 extension PointerCache {